Celebrating National Black Women's Labor Day: Honoring the contributions of African American women in the workforce.

 National Flash Drive Day celebrates the revolutionary portable storage device that changed how we store and transfer digital data.
 This commemorative day honors the invention of the USB flash drive and its impact on our technological lives.
 Quick Facts History Flash memory was invented in the 1980s by Japanese engineer Dr. Fujio Masuoka at Toshiba….

-• National Self Care Day
+• National Body Care Day

 Leave a Reply